davide2894/a-loaf-of-code/_posts/dev-interview-with-the-non-3-hour-dev.md

 * do you have a morning routine?
 * what does your typical day look like?
 * how can you monetize
+* what learning schedule would you advise to a wanna-be dev?
+* how's your current routine compared to the time when you were developing 6hrs a day?
-* what learning schedule would you advise to a wanna-be dev? v process you go through to dev an app
+* How do people react when you tell them about your 3-hour work day? v process you go through to dev an app

 ***